cixel/bmore-golang-jan19/presentation.md

 ~~magic~~

-1. user passes it their credentials and a package directory
-1. it rewrites package source code
-    1. adds `import github.com/newrelic/go-agent`
+1. adds `import github.com/newrelic/go-agent` (and other imports)
 1. adds an `init` function which sets up monitoring (per the docs)
 1. walks the package, wrapping invokations of `http.HandleFunc`

 ^ So unlike my personal project, the generated code here IS meant for human consumption

 ^ We'll come across the implications of that in a bit

-^ But the general idea is that you just give it the credentials you're supposed to throw into your project code, and it'll rewrite your code
+^ But the general idea is that you give it a package directory and it'll just add newrelic for you

 ---